-Ralph decides to start carrying on his existing business through a company.
-The business will continue to be carried on for a taxable purpose.
-Ralph will be the only shareholder of the company and he will be entitled to receive all the profits from the business.
-He incurs expenses to incorporate the existing business.
-Legally, Ralph and the company are separate entities.
+Ralph decides to carry on his existing business through a company.
+He will continue to carry on the business for a taxable purpose.
+He will be the only shareholder of the company and he will be entitled to receive all the profits from the business.

+Ralph incurs expenses to incorporate the existing business.
+Legally, he and the company are separate entities.
 However, Ralph can deduct the incorporation expenses (subject to non-commercial loss rules).
-This is because the expenditure is in connection with the business proposed to be carried on by the company and the expenditure is in connection with his deriving assessable income from the business.
+This is because the expenditure is for the business to be carried on by the company and the expenditure is in connection with his deriving assessable income from the business.